This trick is possibly the oldest security bug that still exists today, it’s been traced as far back as 1985.

 after the main program has finished executing.
 By running the command in a separate pseudo-terminal, this attack is no longer possible.
 This flag is off by default.

-The ioctl also has been restricted for a number of years in grsecurity, under the name GRKERNSEC_HARDEN_TTY (2016?).
+The ioctl also has been restricted since 2016 in grsecurity, under the name GRKERNSEC_HARDEN_TTY.

 The Linux kernel 6.2 also has introduced an optional mechanism to protect against it.